A Comprehensive Guide on How to Enter Auschwitz Birkenau

 Entrance timings: The Museum is open every day of the year from 7:30 AM, with the exception of 1 January, 25 December, and Easter Sunday.
 Depending on the month you come, the closure time could be different.

-Disabled Access
+Disabled access

-People with movement difficulties typically require assistance from someone else because of the uneven brick paving of the roadways and sidewalks within the former Auschwitz I camp.
+People with movement difficulties typically require assistance from someone else because of the uneven brick paving of the roadways and sidewalks within the former Auschwitz I concentration camp.
 To help visitors with mobility issues, more space has been set aside at the entrance and exit gates.
 Wheelchair use is more challenging inside brick-and-mortar barracks due to space congestion.

 Access to the barracks is made available by means of movable ramps inside the former Auschwitz II-Birkenau complex.
 However, when making a reservation, you must submit the proper request for the same.

-Which Auschwitz Entrance Do I choose?
+Which Auschwitz entrance should I choose?

 Whether you have a skip the line ticket or a normal entry ticket to the Auschwitz camp, you have to use the two main entrances to enter the camps.
 Having said that, a guided tour or the skip the line access tour could definitely give you benefits over the normal tickets.

-Queues at Auschwitz Birkenau Entrance
+Queues at Auschwitz Birkenau entrance

 When you reach the Auschwitz Birkenau entrance you’ll find 2 types of queues.